imhotepio/k9salpha/docs/_topics/hotkeys.markdown

 # HotKeys

-Entering the command mode and typing a resource name or alias could be cumbersome for navigating thru often visited resources.
-By leveraging `hotkeys`, K9s𝞪 can be configured to quickly navigate to your favorite resources.
-In order to enable hotkeys create a file `$HOME/.k9s-alpha/hotkey.yml`
+Entering the command mode and typing a resource name or alias could be cumbersome for navigating quickly thru often visited resources.
+For this purpose, you can define `hotkeys` to quickly access your resources.
+HotKeys are defined in a file `$HOME/.k9s-alpha/hotkey.yml` using the syntax presented below.

 <br/>